 The system allows organisations to follow the tips the article provides to help ensure contractors comply with health and safety requirements.
 ‘Monitoring contractor progress and maintaining regular communication will ensure everyone is up-to-date,’ It is important that even when a project or job is over that communication with your contractor is maintained, as requirements get updates and working conditions change.
 The Verature system allows your organisation to stay on top of your contractors and their compliance, by notifying your contractors when their insurance, training certificates and health and safety documents need to be reviewed and updated.

-A contractor compliance management system like our Verature systems deliver an effective healthy and safety and compliance strategy for your business.
+A contractor compliance management system like our Verature system delivers an effective healthy and safety and compliance strategy for your business.
 Organisations can keep on top of your contractors with information management and automate functionality to ensure they don’t make costly mistakes.
 Improving contractor compliance and job audits more effectively means organisations have everything they need to know about their workers and employees as well as being able to evidence due diligence.

 Learn more from our team and how innovative contracts management can empower your business.